Temporally Guided Articulated Hand Pose Tracking in Surgical Videos: Experiments and Evaluation

 \subsection{Detection Performance}

-To evaluate detection performance on our \ourdataset\ dataset, we use the mean Average Precision (mAP) metric. mAP is also the selected metric for the PoseTrack \cite{andriluka2018posetrack} metrics in the human pose tracking domain, so we adopt this as well.
-The mAP is computed using the Probability of Correct Keypoints (PCK) metric.
-The PCK metric measures the probability of correctly localizing keypoints within a given normalized threshold distance, $\sigma$, shown as:

-We modify the PoseTrack off-line evaluation code to be compatible with our hand pose data and the distance is normalized to $0.2$ times the bounding box size. $0.2$ was empirically chosen to be roughly the ratio between the length of a thumb joint and the enclosing bounding box. $\sigma$ is unchanged from existing code and remains $0.5$.
-Pose predictions are assigned to ground truth poses based on the highest PCK and unassigned predictions are counted as false positives.
+We evaluate detection performance using mean Average Precision (mAP), the choice metric in human pose evaluation, on our \ourdataset\ dataset.
+MAP is computed using the Probability of Correct Keypoints (PCK), measuring the probability of correctly localizing keypoints within a normalized threshold distance, $\sigma$.
+This threshold distance, $\sigma$=0.2, is empirically chosen to be roughly the ratio between the length of a thumb joint and the enclosing bounding box.
+Pose predictions are matched to ground truth poses based on the highest PCK and unassigned predictions are counted as false positives.
 AP for each joint is computed and mAP is reported across the entire dataset.

-In all of our experiments we use leave-one-out cross validation, with $\totalvids$ cross validation folds in total.
-Each fold contains video clips with the same source video.
-The presented results are the average performance across all \totalvids\ validation folds.
-In Table \ref{tab:ap} we show the mAP at the highest Multiple Object Tracking Accuracy (MOTA) score (defined in the next section) for each model.
-We see that with our recursive heatmap strategy we are able to obtain higher average precision across the different joints in the hand.
+In Table \ref{tab:ap} we report the mAP at the highest MOTA score (defined in the next section) for each model.
+With our recursive heatmap strategy we are able to obtain higher average precision across the different joints in the hand.
 In Fig. \ref{fig:qualitative_examples_det} we show qualitative examples of our hand pose estimation on various frames from our \ourdataset\ dataset.
-The top row clips are sampled from the best performing clips, while the bottom row are from the worst performing clips based on MOTA score.
+The top row clips are sampled from the best performing clips, while the bottom row are from the worst performing clips.
 We see that the model suffers most in cases of heavy occlusion, where the camera view excludes the majority of the hand.
 Ambiguity in the position of the hand furthers the localization errors, e.g. top-down view with most fingers occluded.
 The best performing cases are those with balanced lighting and an unambiguous view of the first few digits.